This post contains affiliate links.

 • Grease and flour a standard size bundt pan (make sure to grease it really well so the cake doesn't stick!
 I spread a thin layer of shortening all over the inside of the pan, then sprinkle a little flour all around and pat and shake the pan until it is evenly coated.)

-• Add butter to a medium saucepan over medium heat.
+• Wet ingredients: Add butter to a medium saucepan over medium heat.
 Once butter has melted, stir in oil, cocoa powder and water and bring mixture just to a boil, whisking constantly.
 Pour hot butter mixture into flour mixture and stir.

 • Stir in buttermilk, eggs and vanilla and whisk mixture until well combined.
 Fold in mini chocolate chips, if using.

-• Pour mixture into prepared bundt pan and bake 45-55 minutes or until toothpick inserted in center comes out with a few moist crumbs.
+• Bake: Pour mixture into prepared bundt pan and bake 45-55 minutes or until toothpick inserted in center comes out with a few moist crumbs.

 • Cool cake in the pan for 5 minutes, then invert onto a wire cooling rack to cool completely.